Condortheburninator/Condortheburninator/README.md

 #

 ### :seedling: currently learning
-super interested in the data engineering space and am currently devouring all things:
+super interested in the analytics engineering and ai space and am currently devouring all things:

 - 🦆 duckdb
 - claude code